 (10) 1886 Roanoke River Lighthouse (no QR code on pedestal sign)

-Historic Edenton State Historic Site Visitor Center open year round, Tuesday-Saturday 9am–5pm; fee for guided tours.
+Historic Edenton State Historic Site Visitor Center open year round, Tuesday-Saturday 9am–5pm; fee for tours.
 Closed State Holidays.

-The guided walking tours include interiors of the Iredell House, St. Paul’s Church, 1767 Chowan County Courthouse, Cupola House and 1886 Roanoke River Lighthouse.
+Site tours include interiors of the Iredell House, St. Paul’s Church, 1767 Chowan County Courthouse, Cupola House and 1886 Roanoke River Lighthouse.

 Home of James Iredell, North Carolina Superior Court Judge and Attorney General during the American Revolution, and an Associate Justice on the first U.S. Supreme Court.
 Also the birthplace of James Iredell Jr., Governor of North Carolina.